git reset

 nothing added to commit but untracked files present (use "git add" to track)

-is showing us here is what we could commit if we added this
+What git status is showing us here is what we could commit if we added this

-file with git add
+file with git add.

 This is really simple so I won’t dwell on it, working tree equals files that

-that you can edit/delete/modify.
+don’t live in .git that you can edit/delete/modify.
 Let’s check out the next

 stage, the index.